emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 ```

 Something the interviewer said before we started was "this is a pair programming, I'm here to help.".
-When I started to code didn't I use the interviewer at all the reason was that I wanted to show that I know how to code this problem.
+When I started to code didn't I use the interviewer at all and the reason was that I wanted to show that I know how to solve the problem.
 But something I didn't think of is that at a company of this size is that pair-programming is important, this means collaboration is important and something that an interviewer looks at during the interview.
 My first solution to the problem was the code below.

 ```javascript